rothgar/netdata-wiki/snmp.node.js.md

  - `transport`, the default is `udp4`.
  - `port`, the port of the SNMP device to connect to.
 The default is `161`.
  - `retries`, the number of attempts to make to fetch the data.
 The default is `1`.

+## Retreiving names from snmp

+You can append a value retrieved from SNMP to the title, by adding `titleoid` to the chart.

+You can set a dimension name to a value retrieved from SNMP, by adding `oidname` to the dimension.

+Both of the above will participate in `multiply_range`.

 ## Testing the configuration